-The strong growth in the cities of Cork, Galway and Limerick reflects the work done by the Authority in association with Bus Éireann in the reconfiguration of bus services to reflect the changing transport needs of the cities.
+Passenger revenue growth outside Dublin was just under 30% between 2013 and 2018, which is on a par with that seen in Dublin itself.
+This reflects improved revenue results on Bus Éireann city services in Cork, Galway and Limerick.
+This reflects the work done by the Authority in association with Bus Éireann in the reconfiguration of bus services to reflect the changing transport needs of the cities.
+Future Revenue growth may however be mitigated somewhat as passengers on city and stage carriage services migrate to Leap in greater numbers.